Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Chatting With Customer Service

-I wanted to learn more about Verizon’s phone plans, so I gave customer service a call.
+I wanted to learn more about Verizon’s phone plans, so I called customer service.
 Jason, the representative I spoke with, clarified the differences between the prepaid and postpaid plans.
 Basically, you get better connectivity and insurance with postpaid plans, as they operate on a different network, but prepaid is still the way to go if you want to pay only for what you’re using.

 The Purchasing Process

-I decided to purchase my plan online, so I input my personal information, the number of lines I needed, and my state of residence to determine eligibility for the 55+ Unlimited Plan on Verizon’s website.
-There was also a phone number listed in case I decided not to shop online or had additional questions.
-I decided to opt for the faster online purchase option.
+I decided to purchase my plan online, so I input my personal information, the number of lines I needed, and my state of residence to determine eligibility for the 55+ Unlimited plan on Verizon’s website.
+There was also a phone number listed in case I wanted to order over the phone or ask any questions.

-Since I don’t live in Florida, the 55+ Unlimited Plan wasn’t available to me.
-However, after inputting my information, I was given several plan options starting at just $40 per month for one line.
-I decided to choose the Start Unlimited plan, which features 5G nationwide coverage and entertainment perks like access to Disney+, discovery+, Google Play, and Apple Music for six months.
-This is great for when my family comes to visit!
+Since I don’t live in Florida, the 55+ Unlimited plan wasn’t available to me.
+However, after inputting my information, I was given several plan options starting at $60 per month for one line.
+I chose the Unlimited Plus plan for $60 per month, which features 5G nationwide coverage and entertainment perks like access to an Apple One subscription, which includes Apple Music, Apple TV Plus, and more.
+It’s great for when my family comes to visit!

 FYI: Looking for an affordable smartphone?
 Check out our list of the best cheap cell phones for seniors.

-The purchasing process was quite straightforward and easy.
-I also liked that I could save an additional $10 per month just by signing up for autopay.
-So instead of paying $80 per month for one line, I would be paying $70 per month.
+The purchasing process was quite straightforward.
+I also liked that I was automatically saving on my bill just for enrolling in AutoPay.
+If you don’t want Auto Pay, your bill will increase by $10.
 Before checking out, I also had the option to bring my own smartphone or buy a new phone from Verizon.
-I decided to add the Samsung Galaxy S21 5G for $27.66 per month for 30 months.
-After finalizing both the plan and smartphone, my total monthly amount due was $106.66, which isn’t too shabby for one line.
-Plus, the fine print mentioned that I had access to a 30-day return policy.
-I appreciated Verizon’s transparency, as they clearly listed a one-time activation fee of $35.
+I decided to bring my own.
+At the time of my purchase, Verizon was offering a promo credit for customers who sign up for a new line and bring their own smartphone.
+I also appreciated Verizon’s transparency, as they clearly listed a one-time activation fee of $35.
 Overall, the online purchase process was a breeze.
-If you’d prefer to chat with a representative before purchasing, you can also give Verizon a call.
+If you’d prefer to chat with a representative before purchasing, you can call Verizon directly.

 Choosing a Cell Phone

 With a wide variety of phones ranging from smartphones to prepaid flip phones, Verizon has options for most needs and budgets.
-Below we’ll take a look at my top picks for older adults.
+Below, we’ll look at my top picks for older adults.

 Kyocera DuraXV Extreme

-Highly praised by Verizon customers and reviewers alike, the Kyocera DuraXV Extreme is a solid flip phone for older users thanks to its durable build and senior-friendly design.
-Priced at a one-time fee of $240 (or $10 per month for 24 months), this basic cell phone can withstand falls, water, and travel.
-It’s also larger in size, which caters to older eyes and hands.
-The flip phone is easy to operate thanks to its programmable keys (which will come in handy during an emergency situation) and a large screen.
-You’ll also find a basic 5MP auto-focus camera for selfies with the grandkids.
-While the camera won’t be as high quality as those of other phones on the market, it’s still perfect for capturing all the important moments with family and friends.
+Highly praised by Verizon customers and reviewers alike, the Kyocera DuraXV Extreme is a solid flip phone for older users.
+It offers a durable build and senior-friendly design.
+The DuraXV Extreme costs $240 (or $10 per month for 24 months).
+It’s a basic cell phone that can withstand falls, water, and travel.
+It’s also larger than many other phones, which cater to older eyes and hands.
+The flip phone is easy to operate thanks to its programmable keys (which will come in handy during an emergency) and a large screen.
+You’ll also find a basic 5MP autofocus camera for selfies with the grandkids.
+While the camera won’t be as high quality as other phones on the market, it’s still perfect for capturing all the important moments with family and friends.

 FYI: Not sure which phone is right for you?
 Head over to our list of the best cell phones for seniors to compare all of our top picks.